BI Leadership Capability Assessment Framework

 Ready to assess your BI function?

-Built on 20+ years of real-world BI leadership experience.
-Designed for organisations that want to do more than deliver reports.
+Built on 20+ years of IT & BI leadership experience.
+Designed for organizations that want to do more than deliver reports.

 A structured instrument for BI leadership excellence

-Developed from 20+ years of leading BI functions across industries — this framework operationalises what great BI leadership actually looks like, across every dimension that matters.
+Developed from 20+ years of leading IT & BI functions across industries — this framework operationalizes what great BI leadership actually looks like, across every dimension that matters.

 From assessment to action

-The framework is a four-stage process — from structured data collection through to a prioritised maturity roadmap delivered to your organisation.
+The framework is a four-stage process — from structured data collection through to a prioritized maturity roadmap delivered to your organization.

 1